 With Google’s algorithms and social media changing all the time, an email list is your only guaranteed source of traffic.

 There’s a huge range of plugins and services you can use to collect and track your email signups.
-From pop ups and landing page forms to sign up boxes – choose one that works for your email building needs.
+From pop ups and landing page forms to sign up boxes – choose one that works for your email list building needs.

 Promotion is key

 There’s little point in writing great content if no-one can find it.
 Stick to the 80-20 rule when it comes to creating and promoting.

 20% of your time should lend to creating, and 80% on promoting.